HamStudy/hamstudy-hambook/tech2022/hugo/content/_index.md

 While we believe this HamBook is complete and covers all necessary topics, please note that it is still in active development.
 We're continuously refining and improving the content to ensure it's as helpful as possible.

+Did you spot an issue or want to help out? https://github.com/hamstudy/hamstudy-hambook or contact support@hamstudy.org.

 ## Copyright and Licensing

 This HamBook is copyright © HamStudy.org LLC and is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).